 Once an idea comes to her, she sees it as bookends: a beginning and an end.
 Her next step is to find her cast of characters who, she claims, become so familiar that she believes she could identify them if they were to walk down the street.
 Delphine has an easy-going writing style in that she allows her characters total free will.
 At this point, she likes to think of herself as a scribe who records the dialogues, the inner monologues, and actions of her characters as quickly as they respond to the circumstances they create.
 Often, this means they will find themselves up against a wall, but somehow, they always find a way out and, sometimes, they even take it upon themselves to change the ending for her.

-In those rare moments when Delphine is not writing, she teaches college students about the art and believes that she has accomplished her goal if her students can leave the classroom with a joy of writing.
+Delphine also taught college students about the art and believed that she had accomplished her goal if her students left the classroom with a joy of writing.